vincenschan/TC-GAN/README.md

 base frame for data, main, and network, a little part of network for generator and discriminator           -- Duffy

 # 2019-03-13
-base frame work (without data, checkpoint, summary save, restore model)
+base frame work (without data, checkpoint, summary save, restore model).           -- Duffy